cybertron/openstack-virtual-baremetal/doc/source/deploy/heterogeneous.rst

    .. note:: If ``--id`` was used when deploying, remember to pass the generated
              environment file to this command instead of the original.

-Be aware that the extra role stacks will be connected to networks in the primary role stack, so the extra stacks must be deleted before the primary one or the neutron subnets will not delete cleanly.